ModelCloud/PyPcre/README.md

 ## Additional usage notes
 - All top-level helpers (`match`, `search`, `fullmatch`, `finditer`, `findall`) defer to the cached compiler.
-- Compiled `Pattern` objects expose `.pattern`, `.pattern_bytes`, `.flags`, and `.groupindex` for introspection.
+- Compiled `Pattern` objects expose `.pattern`, `.flags`, `.jit`, and `.groupindex` for introspection.
 - Execution helpers accept `pos`, `endpos`, and `options`, allowing you to thread PCRE2 execution flags per call.

 ## Memory allocation
-- The extension selects the fastest available allocator at import time: it prefers tcmalloc, then jemalloc, and finally falls back to the platform `malloc`.
+- The extension selects the fastest available allocator at import time: it prefers jemalloc, then tcmalloc, and finally falls back to the platform `malloc`.
 Optional allocators are loaded via `dlopen`, so no additional link flags are required when they are absent.
 - All internal buffers (match data wrappers, JIT stack cache entries, error